NorthIsUp/zsh-github-issues/README.md

 zplugin light zdharma/zsh-github-issues
 ```

-## Pulling ices from the NPM packages
+## Pulling ices from the Zplugin packages

-Recent Zplugin supports NPM packages which hold the needed ices.
-To install the plugin
+Recent Zplugin supports packages which hold the needed ices.
+To install the plugin from
-from them, issue:
+them, issue:

 ```zsh
 zplugin pack for @github-issues